 Here is a link to a transcript of a recent court case of Ron Metzinger, Munoz v Dept Of Corrections, that is a new decision on the question of what constitutes a good faith non-discriminatory action.
 This case has redefined what that means and has changed the law in favor of injured workers.

-If you have a workplace injury case,...
+If you have a workplace injury case, we...
 Read More

 Individuals who are employed by the State of California and many other individuals who are employed as Peace Officers or individuals under the California Retirement Systems known as CalPERS have numerous ways of obtaining retirement for their employment with the State of California.